Hamilton Galloway – Alpha Phi Chapter (University of Idaho) – 2023 to Today

 Edward T. Burroughs – Zeta Chapter (University of Michigan) – 1960 to 1964

-Brother Burroughs worked for the Michigan Bell Telephone Co. for 39 years.
-He retired in 1970 as the Assistant Vice President of Advertising and Public Relations.
-He was active in many local organizations including the Adcraft Club of Detroit, the Public Relations Society of America, and the Greater Detroit Board of Commerce.
-He was a founding member of the Logos Foundation, the predecessor to the Alpha Kappa Lambda Education Foundation.
+Professionally, Brother Burroughs dedicated 39 years to Michigan Bell Telephone Company, retiring in 1970 as Assistant Vice President of Advertising and Public Relations.
+He was active in several professional organizations, including the Adcraft Club of Detroit, the Public Relations Society of America, and the Greater Detroit Board of Commerce.
+Additionally, he was a founding member of the Logos Foundation, the predecessor to the Alpha Kappa Lambda Education Foundation.

 Brother Burroughs entered the Omega Chapter on April 19, 1982.